• Ελληνικά

 Dear Compatriots

-The danger of our loss has arrived.
+The danger of our loss is upon us.
 Valikeser is burning.
 The area fell into the hands of the enemy.
 Panormos is empty.
-The last people left.
+The pronciples of our town have left.
 There is no hope.
-Our salvation lies in fleeing alone.
+Our salvation lies in fleeigh alone.
 But how can we leave?
 We need a steamer immediately.
-On receipt of this present, you hastened, chartered a suitable steamer, and sent to pick us up to save us from slaughter.
-We are sending a boat for this.
+On receipt of this letter, you need to hasten, charter a suitable steamer, and sent it to pick us up to save us from slaughter.
+We are sending a boat with this letter.

-You must hurry.
+You need to act in a hurry.
 Any delay or indifference will bring disaster.
-Hurry up or it will be the end.
+Hurry up or it will be over.

-We have four hundred pounds (Turkish liras) in our hands.
+We have four hundred pounds in our hands.

 There was no time left for discussion, a steamer had to be found immediately to save the village which numbered 2000 souls (so many were left of the 4000 it had before the great fire of 1915 and the first persecution of Valikeser).